overhide/overhide/docs/identity.md

 The *secret-phrase* is something only the authenticated user is privy to.
 The *overhide* broker hashes it to create an *identity*.
 In the future to prove one's *identity* the user must know the *secret-phrase* such that it hashes to the *identity*, proving the user knows the *secret-phrase* corresponding to said *identity*.

 During authentication the broker system also verifies that there is a single mapping from the provided *user-address* and *secret-phrase* to a *broker-salt<sub>hash</sub>(secret-phrase)*.
 If the mapping exists and the computed hash doesn't equal the stored hash, the provided *secret-phrase* is different from one provided earlier.
-As such the *user-address* already has an *identity* in the system with a different *secret-phrase*, and the *secret-phrase* provided at no cannot be accepted.
+As such the *user-address* already has an *identity* in the system with a different *secret-phrase*, and the *secret-phrase* provided cannot be accepted.

 If the user remembers the previous *secret-phrase*, the user's original *identity* can be calculated and all *datastore-keys* owned by that *identity* can be changed to be owned by an *identity* with a new *secret-phrase*:  somewhat akin to a password change.
 The *user-address* could be changed as part of this operation as well.